-Monte Baier, Treasurer is Senior Vice President and General Counsel of Panda Restaurant Group, Inc., the owner of Panda Express, a nationwide, fast casual restaurant chain with 1,500 restaurants in 42 states and Mexico with over 22,000 employees.
+Monte Baier, Vice Chair is Senior Vice President and General Counsel of Panda Restaurant Group, Inc., the owner of Panda Express, a nationwide, fast casual restaurant chain with 1,500 restaurants in 42 states and Mexico with over 22,000 employees.
 Mr. Baier is responsible for legal and risk affairs for Panda Express.
 In addition to the Boys & Girls Club of the Foothills board, Mr. Baier is also a member of the Finance Committee and Board of Trustees of the Chandler School, a K-8 independent school in Pasadena, California.

 Kristy Bowden is an interior designer and certified pilates trainer.
 She obtained her certification through Pilates Sports Center in 2007 and continues to further her education by attending yearly workshops and self practice.
 Her expertise includes scoliosis, osteoporosis, knee, back and neck injuries, as well as prenatal exercise.
 She works actively on our Festival of Trees and For Love of Youth annual events, and Bowden Development, Inc. is an ongoing corporate sponsor.
 She is also a member of Children’s Hospital Guild of Monrovia.
 Born and raised in Texas, she now lives in Monrovia with her husband, Todd, and their two children.